Kirby's Dream Course

 Flipping the graphics as well, to match Special Tee Shot, makes them point in the correct direction.
 This is the end result after effectively restoring the Kirby Bowl tiles to how they were in Special Tee Shot, proving that this course was made before the conversion to Kirby Bowl.

-This track (ID 05 in the original version), played during the story cutscene, is not present at all in international builds.
+This game has an introduction story, but only in the Japanese version.
+This was relegated to the instruction manual of the international releases.
+It also includes a music track (ID 05 in the original version) played during the story cutscene, which is not present at all in international builds.

 "I wonder if I'll have another wonderful dream tonight, gazing up at the stars"

-Kirby, worried about the missing stars, stares at the night sky once again
+continued for many days.
+Kirby, worried about the missing stars, stares at the night sky once again.

 "What?!"
 Just then...